When a customer comes into your store, do you just help them find what they’re looking for, or do you help them find what they actually need?

 “Tailoring your upsell offers to each customer’s specific needs and preferences is crucial.
 Utilize customer data and purchase history to recommend relevant products or services.
 By demonstrating that you understand their unique requirements, you increase the likelihood of a successful upsell.”

-You need to understand what your customers want.
-Otherwise, if you try to offer them something they neither want nor need, you have no chance of making a successful upsell — but you increase your chances of aggravating them.
+Otherwise, if you try to offer them something they neither want nor need, you have no chance of making a successful sale — but you increase your chances of aggravating them.

 Before buying, customers have a tendency to check reviews of that product or service first.
 After all, when you decide to commit to something, you want to feel like you’re making the right decision.

-Jon explains how we can help the customers out in this process:
+Jon explains how you can help the customers out in this process:

 “Share customer reviews and success stories related to your upsell options.
 When potential buyers see that others have benefited from the upsell, it builds trust and confidence in their decision to upgrade.”